Acquiring Annotated Data with Cross-lingual Explicitation for Implicit Discourse Relation Classification: Conclusion

 \section{Conclusion}

 We compare the explicitations obtained from translations into three different languages, and find that instances where at least two back-translations agree yield the best quality, significantly outperforming a version of the model that does not use additional data, or uses data from just one language.

+We also found that specific properties of the translation language affect the distribution of the additionally acquired data across coherence relations: German, for instance, is known to mark conjunction relations using discourse cues more frequently, while English and other languages tend to express these relations rather through lexical cohesion or pronouns.
+This was reflected in our experiments: we found a larger proportion of explicitations for conjunction relations in German than the other translation languages.

-A qualitative analysis furthermore shows that the strength of the method partially stems from being able to learn additional discourse cues which are typically translated consistently, and suggests that our method may also be used for identifying multiple relations holding between two arguments.
+Finally, our qualitative analysis shows that the strength of the method partially stems from being able to learn additional discourse relation signals because these are typically translated consistently.
+The method thus shows promise for the identification of discourse markers and alternative lexicalisations, which can subsequently be exploited also for discourse relation classification in the absence of translation data.
+Our analysis also shows that our method is useful for identifying cases where multiple relations holding between two arguments.